-You may only take the FPSB Retirement and Tax Planning Specialist exam once in the one-week exam window each month.
-There is no overall limit to the number of times you may take the exam.
+There is no limit to the number of times you may take the exam.
+You may only take the FPSB® Retirement and Tax Planning Specialist exam once in the designated exam window each month.

 12. Why do I need to answer the 10 questions on the exam that are not scored?